 Living in a global pandemic means wearing a mask.
 It’s a simple safety measure that we can all do to protect each other.

 An unforeseen side effect, though, is mask-induced acne around the lower face, also known as “maskne.”
 We asked our Senior Dermal Clinician Ally Cussell for advice on what to do about dreaded maskne so you can keep wearing your mask comfortably.

 Can wearing a mask cause acne?

 There are natural bacteria cultures that normally live on the skin.
-When you wear a mask, you create a warm, humid environment for that bacteria to proliferate, especially with the combination of increased oil production and makeup being trapped under the mask, Rachael explains.
+When you wear a mask, you create a warm, humid environment for that bacteria to proliferate, especially with the combination of increased oil production and makeup being trapped under the mask, Ally explains.